PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and clone failures are complete no-ops.
 The sole production call supplies the Session LayoutState.

+Terminal decoder Squeeze/Mean canonicalization is owned by `passes/terminal_squeeze_mean_layout.py`.
+The exact path is an NHWC-to-NCHW Transpose `[0,3,1,2]`, rank-four Squeeze on axis two, rank-three Mean on axis one with `keepDims=True`, and a second Squeeze on axis one.
+The source may be a public input, a constant, or a uniquely produced earlier tensor.
+The three changed intermediates are private and single-consumer, while the final rank- two tensor retains its existing name, graph-output position, consumers, dtype, shape, signature, and quantization contract.

+One `ModelIRGraphIndex` proves the complete operator order and every producer, consumer, public boundary, typed constant, shape/signature equation, singleton axis, dtype, and per-tensor quantization contract before mutation.
+Equivalent negative Squeeze and Mean axes are accepted.
+The Mean axis must be a typed, producer-free one-element integer constant; a shared axis is cloned with a deterministic `*_nhwc_axis` name so unrelated consumers retain the old value.
+Clone allocation and every other changed value are preflighted before an edge or metadata mutation.

+The rewrite makes the first Squeeze consume the original `[N,1,W,C]` NHWC source on axis one, changes its intermediate from `[N,C,W]` to `[N,W,C]`, moves the kept-dimension Mean from axis one to axis two, changes its output from `[N,1,W]` to `[N,W,1]`, and moves the final Squeeze to axis two.
+The final `[N,W]` values and metadata therefore remain identical while the boundary Transpose is removed through the maintained index.
+Dynamic batch, width, or reduced-channel signatures are retained.
+Fan-out, public changed intermediates, floating or produced constants, dynamic singleton axes, inconsistent metadata, mixed dtypes or quantization grids, per-axis quantization, duplicate producers, backward consumers, and clone failures are complete no-ops.
+The sole production call supplies the Session LayoutState.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter